by Piter Kehoma Boll

 1. Take photographs of wildlife and make them available online

 But you can be more generous and distribute your work under a creative commons license.
 This makes sure that you have to be mentioned as the author of the work while still allowing others to use it.
 There are several different creative commons licenses.
 Choose the one that suits you!
-The important thing is to allow your works to be used on other websites, on books, scientific articles, etc, and thus helping to spread scientific knowledge.
+The important thing is to allow your works to be used on other websites, in books, scientific articles, etc, and thus helping spread scientific knowledge.

 2. Record the lifeforms you see

 More than only sharing your pictures, you can record the location where you found the species.
-Thus, you will help the scientific community to improve the knowledge on species distribution around the world.
+Thus, you will help the scientific community improve the knowledge on species distribution around the world.
 A wonderful place to do that is the website iNaturalist.org.
-Even if you don’t know the identity of the species you found, you may upload your records there and someone will eventually identify the species for you.
+Even if you don’t know the identity of the species you found, you may upload your records there and someone will eventually determine the species for you.
 Likewise, you may help identify records from other users.